Support Element, cartridge flange

 Normally retracted.
 Hydraulic advanced.
 Spring force for contact,

-Cylinder body from steel, hardened.
+Body made from steel, tempered and burnished.
 Support pin with internal thread case hardened and ground.
 Wiper to protect against dirt and cooling water.
-Internal parts from stainless steel.
 Oil supply via oil channel in fixture body.

 The support element is used as an extra support to prevent sagging and vibration of a workpiece.

 Element with high load capacity and low height.
-Hydraulic and spring: the plunger is normally retracted.
-When pressure is applied, the support pin advances with a weak spring-applied force to contact the workpiece.
-The spring force varies with the stroke.
+Oil pressure: The plunger is retracted in the normal position.
+When pressure is applied, the support pin advances with a weak spring-applied force against the inserted workpiece.
+The spring force varies with the pin stroke.
 As the hydraulic pressure rises, the support pin is hydraulically clamped.
-When the pressure is released, the support pin returns to the retracted position.
-Very high repeatability ensures optimum production quality.
+When the pressure is released, the support pin returns to the normal position.
+Very high support force ensures optimum manufacturing quality.

-Support pin must be protected against the entry of dirt and splash water by fitting a set screw or plug.
-When placing into operation, ensure that all air is bled from the system.
+The support pin must be protected against the entry of dirt and splash water by a set screw.
+When putting into operation, make sure that the hydraulic system is vented perfectly.
 Failure to do so can cause destruction of the clamping element by the escaping diesel effect.
 The vent hole must be connected.
 No coolant must be sucked through this.

 The supporting force should be matched to the clamping force in order to absorb machining forces.